sisoje/testable-view-swiftui/README.md

 # Design flaw of MVVM

 My biggest issue with MVVM is inability to use native property wrappers like @Environment, @AppStorage, @Query and others.

+Another problem with MVVM is usage of reference types.
+Using `[weak self]` everywhere is so annoying and misuse can lead to reference cycles.

 Now that we know how to test "views" there is really no need to use MVVM.